-- Green tea Brew your own for more antioxidant power.
-I have it every morning.
+- Green tea Cold Brew your own for more antioxidant power.

 Moderation is the key in your diet.
 If you want something, eat it but try to limit the amount.
 Consistency is the other very important factor.
 If you eat healthy 80% of the time, you will give your body the opportunity to build health.
 We are what we eat.
 Eat junk and have a junk body, eat healthy and have a healthy body!